xuminic/renamex/README.md

 ...
 ```
 If both `libgtk-3-dev` and `libgtk2.0-dev` were installed, the `libgtk-3-dev` will
-be prioritized by defaul, unless manually overrided by:
+be prioritized by default, unless manually overriden by:
 ```
 ./configure
 USE_GTK2=1 make
 ```
-which would link the libgtk2.0 instead.
+which would link the `libgtk2.0` instead.

-If you wish to build a CLI only program even if the libgtk_dev had been installed,
+If you wish to build a CLI only program even if the `libgtk_dev` had been installed,
 you may use the `--with-gui` option:
 ```
 ./configure --with-gui=no